ibm-cloud-docs/EventStreams/eventstreams133.md

 ## Step 6.
 Initialize the {{site.data.keyword.messagehub}} plugin
 {: #step6_es_init}

-Before you run any of the {{site.data.keyword.messagehub}} CLI commands, you must run the following command to initialize the plugin and select your {{site.data.keyword.messagehub}} instance:
+Before you can run any of the {{site.data.keyword.messagehub}} CLI commands, you must first initialize the plugin.
+Run the following command then select your {{site.data.keyword.messagehub}} instance:

 ```
 ibmcloud es init